r0b-1n/sudoku-web/README.md

 <img src="https://sudoku.cyclic.app/sudoku.gif" alt="Sudoku"/>

-All you able to solve all of them?
+Are you able to solve all of them?

 ## Contribution